Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 <br>

-It's also possible to use fake metadata to control where chunks are created: (23)
+It's also possible to cause malloc() to return a stack pointer! and you can use fake metadata to control the size: (23)

 ```c